 Down Syndrome and the Public School System

-Down syndrome is a genetic condition that affects physical and intellectual development.
-In many countries, including the U.S., public education systems are required to provide support for students with disabilities, including those with Down syndrome.
+Down syndrome, which is a genetic condition that affects physical and intellectual development, public education systems are required to provide support for students with Down syndrome.

 Here are some key aspects: